Customer: Transit NZ (NZ Transport Agency) Contract type: Design & Construct Location: Waikato, New Zealand

 Construction was undertaken in a highly trafficked environment with over 25,000 vehicles passing through the site daily.
 Constrained by the Waikato River, SH1, and the North Island Main Trunk (NIMT) railway, the project required meticulous planning and programming of work packages.
 Key project challenges included:

-• Complex service relocations, including NIMT cabling and signalling relocation, temporary and permanent road crossings, and Telecom fibre optic and power lines
+- Complex service relocations, including NIMT cabling and signaling relocation, temporary and permanent road crossings, and Telecom fibre optic and power lines

 The Solution